2023 Tipperary county hurling team season: Summary

 There was seven changes to the starting team from the previous game against Kilkenny with Conor McCarthy, Bryan O’Mara, Brian McGrath, Conor Stakelum, Gearoid O’Connor, Seamus Kennedy and Mark Kehoe all coming into the team.

 In dry conditions Tipperary had a one point lead at half-time on a 0-14 to 0-13 scoreline.

 In the 40th minute second-half substitute Conor Bowe got a goal for Tipperary with a finish to the net from 10 yards out after a pass from Mark Kehoe.

 A second goal arrived in the 52nd minute from Jason Forde when he beat the Dublin goalkeeper to a long ball in and flicked to the net to put Tipperary into a six point lead.
 After that Tipperary eased to a five point win on a 2-23 to 0-24 score-line to maintain their 100% record with three wins out of three.

+On 11 March Tipperary played Waterford in round four of the league at Semple Stadium.
+In dry conditions, Tipperary had a 1-12 to 0-11 at half-time.

+Jake Morris scored a goal for Tipperary in the 8th minute and in the second half he scored two more with low shots to the net as Tipperary won by 4-23 to 0-25.
+Morris became the first player to score a hat-trick of league goals for Tipperary against Waterford since 1965.
+With this win Tipperary clinched the top spot in Division 1B and a place in the semi-finals.

+Seamus Callanan picked up a knee injury in the first half and will be out of action for up to eight weeks.